Klipsch T5 True Wireless review: Looks and sounds great! (Updated)

 On the design front, there’s simply no contest.
 No other true wireless earphones look and feel as good as the Klipsch T5 True Wireless.
 In the weeks I've hopped around town with the unit, the shiny metal case never fails to draw attention from passers-by and serve as a great conversation starter with friends and acquaintances.

-Combined with amazing battery life and a comfortable fit, few other true wireless models on the market can match up to what Klipsch brings to the table.
+Combined with amazing battery life and a comfortable fit, water resistance, few other true wireless models on the market can match up to what Klipsch brings to the table.